 Easy, just create a live show for it!

-The day after Talk Nerdy To Me premiered, Darren conceived of a Star Wars show which was intended to replace Peter's monthly Star Talking 'Star Wars' podcast which had closed in October 2019.
+The day after Talk Nerdy To Me premiered, Darren conceived of a Star Wars show designed to replace Peter's monthly Star Talking 'Star Wars' podcast which had closed in October 2019.

 NO LONGER IN THE ZONE

-In July 2020 stage 3 lock down restrictions were reintroduced for Melbourne which were to last for an additional six weeks, this was then followed by stricter stage 4 restrictions which continued on until mid November.
-As a consequence Darren conceded the traditional studio produced version of Sci-Fi Zone was now effectively cancelled which meant Talk Nerdy To Me was now the de facto 'Zed'.
+In July 2020 stage 3 lock down restrictions were reintroduced for Melbourne which were to last for an additional six weeks, this was then followed by intense stage 4 restrictions which continued until mid November.
+As a consequence Darren conceded the traditional studio produced version of Sci-Fi Zone was now effectively cancelled which meant Talk Nerdy To Me had become the de facto 'Zed'.

-In December 2020 the Covid-19 lock down restrictions finally eased in Melbourne, so Darren took the opportunity to end the runs of both Talk Nerdy To Me and Mos Eisley Monthly which had successfully kept isolated fans entertained throughout what was a very difficult year.
+Covid-19 lock down restrictions finally eased in December 2020, so Darren took the opportunity to end the runs of both Talk Nerdy To Me and Mos Eisley Monthly which had successfully kept isolated fans entertained throughout what was a very difficult year.

 ENTERING A NEW ERA

-With the Covid restrictions relaxed and Australia slowly returning to normal, March 2021 saw Sci-Fi Zone produce a new weekly live Facebook show called Rip It Off The Card which focused on pop culture collectors and collecting.
+With Australia slowly returning to normal, March 2021 saw Sci-Fi Zone produce a new show called Rip It Off The Card which was designed to focus on pop culture collectors and collecting.

-However, unlike the previous productions which were all conceived and produced by Darren, this new series was the brainchild of collectable store owner and Talk Nerdy To Me supporter Aron Challinger.
-Aron had approached Darren requesting Sci-Fi Zone's assistance in producing this new series which was designed to be a promotional outlet for Aron's collectable store.
+However, unlike previous productions which were all conceived and produced by Darren, this new series was the brainchild of Talk Nerdy To Me supporter and pop culture merchandise dealer Aron Challinger.
+Aron had approached Darren requesting Sci-Fi Zone's assistance in producing this new series to promote his new collectable store.

-Rip It Off The Card premiered live on Facebook on March 10, 2021 and is currently in production with new episodes released each week.
+Rip It Off The Card premiered live on March 10, 2021 and is currently in its second season with new episodes being released each week.